HamletDuFromage/4chan-mass-reply/README.md

 - https://microsoftedge.microsoft.com/addons/detail/4chan-mass-reply/objbncahkeohdginhdcifhfchmhpoggg

 ### Chrome/Chromium/Brave
-The extension has been ported to Chromium based browser.
+The extension has been ported to Chromium based browsers.
 Download the zip file in the release and sideload it.

 ## How to build
 ```
 $ npm install --save-dev
-$ npm npm run build
+$ npm run build
 ```
 The resulting extension will be in `dist/`.